 The Attendance tool enables instructors to create registers to track attendance and activities within courses in D2L.
 Instructors can track attendance for any number of activities and customize the registers to suit individual needs.

 Use the Attendance tool to create sessions to track and view attendance.
 Students can also view and track their attendance as data is entered into the register.

-NOTE: Badges and badge release conditions will need to be re-linked as they do not copy over with a course copy.
+NOTE: Awards and Award release conditions will need to be re-linked as they do not copy over with a course copy.

 The Checklist tool allows instructors to create checklists used to highlight important aspects of the course and course assignments to help keep students on track.
 Instructors can setup multiple checklists with many different categories and items.
 Each checklist must have one or more categories, into which checklist items are organized.